Introduction to Blue Bell, Pennsylvania

 Blue Bell History

 This region was once known as "Pigeontown" because of the large gatherings of passenger pigeons in the area.
 In 1840, the community was renamed "Blue Bell" after the historically significant Blue Bell Inn.
 The town is known for its major business parks, large executive-style mansions, and community shopping facilities.
-Money magazine's July 2005 edition placed Blue Bell at the 14th position among the "100 Best Places to Live in the United States".
 It is now a census-designated place in the Township of Whitpain in Montgomery County.

 Blue Bell and Nearby Attractions